Clan Houston: 16th and 17th centuries (1500s–1600s)

-Eighteenth and nineteenth centuries
+18th and 19th centuries (1700s–1800s)

 The fifth Baronet was a prosperous merchant who had substantial interests in United States.
-His son, who was educated in Glasgow, made his home in the southern state of Georgia in the US, and he and his brother greatly increased the family’s colonial estates.
-They are reputed to have owned over eight thousand slaves when the thirteen American colonies broke from Great Britain and declared their independence.
+His son, who was educated in Glasgow, Scotland, made his home in the southern state of Georgia in the United States, and he and his brother greatly increased the family's colonial estates.
+They are reputed to have owned over 8,000 slaves when the thirteen American colonies broke from Great Britain in the American War of Independence.
 The Hustons renounced their Scottish titles in favour of their American wealth.

-General Sam Houston, born in Rockbridge, VA, 1793, was a schoolteacher in Maryville Tennessee, US Senator from the State of Tennessee, ran for President of the United States, fought for the independence of Texas from Mexico, defeating Santa Ana and started the Texas Rangers.
-He was the first president of the Republic of Texas and later served as Governor of the State of Texas.
+General Sam Houston, born in Rockbridge, Virginia in 1793, was a schoolteacher in Maryville, Tennessee; a U.S. Senator from the State of Tennessee; ran for President of the United States; fought for the independence of Texas from Mexico, defeating General Antonio López de Santa Anna; and expanded the Texas Rangers.
+He was the first president of the Republic of Texas, and later served as Governor of the State of Texas.
+Houston, Texas, the fourth-most populated city in the United States, is named for him.

 Sir Robert Houston, descended from a Renfrew branch of the family, was a prominent Victorian ship owner who was created a baronet of the United Kingdom.
 He is credited with developing the theory of convoys first used during the Boer War.

-Twentieth century

-A living member of the clan, Josh Houston, has taken up the case with the Court of the Lord Lyon to be instated as the Chief of the Houston Clan.
-The Court has yet to reach a decision.